 Is Your Sunscreen Toxic?

-Most of us who enjoy summers at Smith Mountain Lake know that sunshine in moderate amounts in beneficial to our skin in a variety of ways.
+Most of us who enjoy summers at Smith Mountain Lake know that sunshine in moderate amounts is beneficial to our skin in a variety of ways.
 However, if you plan to be in the sun for more than 20-30 minutes at a time you run the risk of sunburn and exposure to damaging rays.
 This is where sunscreen enters the picture.
-Unfortunately there is a very good chance that the commercial sunscreen you are using is also causing damage to your skin.
+Unfortunately, there is a very good chance that the commercial sunscreen you are using is also causing damage to your skin.

 So what exactly makes sunscreen in particular unsafe or problematic?
 Here are a few of the elements in sunscreens that can be a problem: